wimbarelds/TimeCircles/README.md

 ### end()

 To allow you to chain TimeCircles to other jQuery functions, you can use the end() function.
-The end function returns the jQuery object and allows you to trigger jQuery function as desired.
+The end function returns the jQuery object and allows you to trigger jQuery functions as desired.

     $(".example").TimeCircles().end().fadeOut();